 Death benefits and your SMSF

-To ensure your estate plans are carried out in full, you must have a binding death benefit nomination (BDBN) as well as a Will.
+To ensure your estate plans are carried out in full, you must have a binding death benefit nomination (BDBN) as well as a Will in place.
 Without a BDBN, the trustee(s) of your SMSF have the discretion to pay your death benefits to an estate or directly to your spouse, child or other financial dependent.

 Needless to say, clear and up-to-date documentation is vital to ensuring your estate plans are carried out in full.
 So check all members of your SMSF have completed a BDBN and the nominations are signed, witnessed and stored with other key fund documents.

 BDBNs must be valid and executed as required in the fund’s trust deed to make a nomination effective.

 Nominating a reversionary beneficiary for your super benefit can be a useful tool for estate planning, especially for couples wanting to ensure their spouse continues to receive their super pension when they die.
 With a reversionary pension, your beneficiary automatically becomes entitled to receive your super pension.

 Provided your intended beneficiary is an eligible death benefit dependant at the time of your death, your pension continues to be paid and simply ‘reverts’ to them.
 This provides certainty and minimises the potential for legal challenges.
 Beneficiaries can commute or stop a reversionary pension in part or full if they prefer a lump sum.